Why You Need to Seriously Rethink Your Cleanser

 Beware of: Lightweight, dry oils.

 Oil cleansers are crazy hydrating and packed with anti-oxidants making them ideal for mature skin.
 The antioxidants will help fight free radicals that cause premature aging while improving the texture and elasticity of your skin.
-This will boost your facial radiance and make your skin look more youthful.
-Products that contain AHA’s (Alpha Hydroxy Acids) are also great for aging skin as they are able to rejuvenate the skin by exfoliating the surface layer and helping it to retain its natural moisture levels.
+This will boost your facial radiance while firming and plumping your skin.
+Products that contain AHA’s (Alpha Hydroxy Acids) are also great as they rejuvenate the skin by exfoliating the surface layer and helping it to retain its natural moisture levels.

 How to use cleansing oils: